A Star Citizen fleet in space — a cinematic moment that sells the dream

 What’s the lowest-risk way to try it?

 Try Free Fly first if one is available.
-If not, buy the minimum starter package only, then follow a simple first-session route before spending anything else.
+If not, buy the minimum starter package only, then follow a simple first-session checklist before spending anything else.

 Is Star Citizen pay-to-win?